Developing a Diversified Base and Precious Metals Portfolio

 This profile is part of a paid investor education campaign.*

-- Canadian Arrow’s Kenbridge property has a measured and indicated resource of 7.14 million tonnes at 0.62 percent nickel, 0.33 percent copper.
+- Kenbridge property has a measured and indicated resource of 7.14 million tonnes at 0.62 percent nickel, 0.33 percent copper.

-- 20 percent stake in Eloro Resources and 2 percent NSR in their La Victoria property with expected drill results in January 2018.
+- 17 percent stake in Eloro Resources and 2 percent NSR in their La Victoria property with continued exploration in 2019.

 - Strong management team with proven experience in advancing projects to production readiness and increasing shareholder value.